Forgetting Event Order in Higher-Dimensional Automata: Base categories

 \subsection{The generator based categories \texorpdfstring{$\Xi_g$}{Xi extsubscript{g}} and \texorpdfstring{$\square_g$}{square extsubscript{g}}}

 This section introduces the base categories for our HDA variants, which differ in their treatment of \emph{event ordering} and \emph{symmetry}.
 While $\square$ represents ordered concurrency, $\Xi$ omits event order to provide a coordinate-free foundation.
 We introduce $\Xi_g$ by freely adding permutation morphisms to $\square$ and prove $\Xi_g \cong \Xi$.
-This isomorphism demonstrates that \textbf{adding symmetries is equivalent to removing event order}, allowing us to identify $\Xi_g$ with $\Xi$ henceforth. \paragraph{Insertion maps \texorpdfstring{$\iota_i$}{\iota\_i}.} For canonical conclists $U=[n\!-\!1,\lambda]$ and $V=[n,\lambda']$, let $\iota_i:U\hookrightarrow V\; (1\le i\le n)$ be the unique order- and label-preserving injection whose image omits the $i$-th element of $V$.
-It has the following explicit expression
+This isomorphism demonstrates that \textbf{adding symmetries is equivalent to removing event order}, allowing us to identify $\Xi_g$ with $\Xi$ henceforth.

 \paragraph{Symmetric group and induced permutations on faces.} For $n\ge 0$ let $\mathfrak{S}_n$ be the symmetric group on $\{1,\dots,n\}$; write $\mathfrak{S}=\bigsqcup_{n\ge 0}\mathfrak{S}_n$.
 For $n\ge 1$, $\theta\in\mathfrak{S}_n$, and $i\in\{1,\dots,n\}$, define the \emph{induced permutation on faces} $d_i\theta\ \in\ \mathfrak{S}_{n-1}$ as the unique permutation making the square commute: